Regional Coordinator Election in the Asia Pacific Region

 The Space Generation Advisory Council is looking for two active young space leaders from the Asia Pacific region to become the next Regional Coordinators (RCs) for this Region.
 This two-year role is a volunteer position that offers a chance to lead and be responsible for the voice of the next generation of young space leaders in the Asia Pacific region, especially as activities and excitement in the region has expanded over the past years in the space sector, and at SGAC.

 The Regional Coordinator sits on the SGAC Executive Committee and is tasked with representing the views of their region.
 She/he also coordinates the activities of SGAC in their region and oversees the work of National Points of Contact.
 RCs also have votes on SGAC matters at Executive Committee level, and elect the co-Chairs of the organisation.

-The elected RCs will replace outgoing Regional Coordinator, Ms. Bernadette Detera in August 2022 and will work closely with our current RC, Mr. Antonio Stark.
+The elected RCs will replace outgoing Regional Coordinators, Ms. Bernadette Detera and Mr. Antonio Stark.

 - Oversee the activities of NPoCs and regional planning

 - Coordinate with your co-RC on a weekly basis